gavinrozzi/grwebsite/content/project/ocscannernews.md

 caption = "Ocean County Scanner News"

 +++
+## Live police, fire & EMS calls as they happen

 [Ocean County Scanner News ](https://ocscanner.news/) is a network of radio and emergency services enthusiasts who listen to police scanners and post live news updates via their Facebook page.
 I designed the groups's website in addition to setting up a live scanner feed server running the Icecast live streaming server.
 The main live feed covers the Ocean County Trunked Radio system and several other local conventional channels for police, fire & EMS agencies serving Ocean County.
 We are planning more additions to the live feed as time and resources allow.

-Many of the brief updates posted on Ocean County Scanner News are reflective of breaking news stories that later are reported in the media - oftentimes days later as many outlets wait for official press releases.
+Many of the breaking news updates posted on Ocean County Scanner News are reflective of breaking news stories that later are reported in the media - oftentimes days later as many outlets wait for official press releases.

-#### Links
+#### Listen live

 [View the Ocean County Scanner News website here](https://ocscanner.news/)